Spero Health

 Spero Health - Indianapolis, IN

-Spero Health is a mental health and substance abuse treatment center located at 8202 Clearvista Parkway, Building 6, Suite D in the 46256 zip code in Indianapolis, IN.
+Spero Health is a substance and mental health treatment facility located at 8202 Clearvista Parkway, Building 6, Suite D in the 46256 zip code in Indianapolis, IN.
 It is operated by a private for-profit organization.
-Spero Health provides naltrexone administration, suboxone prescription and relapse prevention from naltrexone.
-Some of the treatment approaches used by Spero Health include brief intervention services, substance use counseling approach and relapse prevention treatment.
-Spero Health provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient treatment.
-It also provides residential substance use treatment.
+Spero Health provides buprenorphine maintenance, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Spero Health include brief intervention services, relapse prevention and counseling for substance abuse.
+Spero Health provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
+It also provides residential substance abuse treatment.

 Address: 8202 Clearvista Parkway, Building 6, Suite D, Indianapolis, IN 46256